WIZnet-Azure-Sphere/ASG200_App/README.md

 To manage Azure Sphere elements for development, log in Azure Sphere Developer Command Prompt Preview with Microsoft account.
 To use Azure Sphere Security Service, Microsoft Account is required.

-1. Log in on ‘azsphere login’ command
+1. Log in on `azsphere login` command
-    (Needed the option, –-newuser, with ‘azsphere login’ command to register the account only have to sign in once.)
+    (Needed the option, –-newuser, with `azsphere login` command to register the account only have to sign in once.)

         ```
         azsphere login --newuser <MS account>